-isAccommodation heis not owned by the employer Having population 15% of salary for t period during whi the employ occupied the sa ch ree accommodation.
-Having population exceeding 10 lacks but not exceeding 25 lacks as per 2001 census 10% of salary for the period during which the employee occupied the said accommodation. novabla by the Any other city 7.5% of salary for the period during which the employee occupied the said accommodation.
+• Accommodation is owned by the employer Having population exceeding 25 lacks as per 2001 census 15% of salary for the period during which the employee occupied the said accommodation. payable by the employer or 15% of salary, whichever is Having population exceeding 10 lacks but not exceeding 25 lacks as per 2001 census 10% of salary for the period during which the employee occupied the said accommodation.